Lost River (Indiana): Description

 At most times and under most conditions, other than extreme flooding, the westward-flowing Lost River vanishes into a series of sinkholes in a river bed located close to Indiana State Road 337 four miles (6 km) east of Orleans.
 The sinkholes into which the river flows are progressively the Stein Swallowhole, then Turner Swallowhole, and, by far the largest, the Tolliver Swallowhole.
 The river then flows underground to the National Natural Landmark Wesley Chapel Gulf, which is 8.3 acre large and forms a box canyon with 30 to 100 ft bedrock walls, where the river briefly appears before once again disappearing below the surface.

 Approaching southern Martin County, the river resurfaces from another sink hole.
-Restored to the Earth's surface, it then flows westward past West Baden Springs and French Lick and flows into the East Fork of the White River.
+It then flows westward past West Baden Springs and French Lick and flows into the East Fork of the White River.

 At its mouth, the river's estimated mean annual flow rate is 432.1 cuft/s.
-A USGS stream gauge on the river near Prospect recorded a mean annual discharge of 282.3 cuft/s during water years 2010-2019.
+A USGS stream gauge on the river near Prospect recorded a mean annual discharge of 282.3 cuft/s during water years 2010–2019.
 The highest daily mean discharge during that period was 6030 cuft/s on May 3, 2011.
 The lowest daily mean discharge was 4.3 cuft/s on September 23, 2012.